Ethnobotanical Garden – An Awesome Collaboration with BERP (Biocultural Education and Research Programme), where nature meets culture

 3. The Butterfly Haven and Pollinator Zone 2023, 2024, 2025.

+What a location!
+This is one of our favourite spots in Andromeda where nature abounds.
 The enormous piles left over from the creation of the 2022 Ethnobotanical Garden were placed near the boundary.
 There were major issues with drainage and navigating the topography.
 We needed a solution and we had space to create something else.
 What did we do?
 We asked the local visitors what they enjoyed most about their experience in the Ethnobotanical Garden.
 Their response?
 Seeing butterflies!
 So we created a large Butterfly Haven in 2023, and we planted lots of local plant species, particularly from the Verbenaceae family, as well as exotic nectar-rich annuals.
+After centuries of shocks to the biodiversity of Barbados, particularly from the habitat destruction during colonialism, we feel we have a duty to protect nature, wildlife and our environment as best we can.

 In 2024 we built a deck to provide a level seating area, and in 2025 we received funding for benches and pots from the Rotary Club of Barbados South to create a broader Pollinator Zone.